 Switzerland has a very fair waste disposal system.
 The more waste you produce, the more you pay - in terms of special rubbish bags only allowed in the rubbish containers.
 Recycling is therefore popular as you can thus reduce the amount of normal rubbish.
 Some supermarkets started in 2016 to collect packaging from milk & juice cartons, detergent dispensers, plastic bottles.
 Aldi Suisse is for instance also in charge of the transport of these items to a recycling facility in Frauenfeld.
 It is estimated that the impact on the environment is reduced by about one third as through the usual incineration, and Aldi Suisse pays a substantial amount to have this better image.

 Look at your investments.
 Not only at your shares on the stock exchange, but also at your pension funds, the way your banks use the money you place there.
 Desinvestment is a word that gained popularity in 2015 in regards to the massive implication of international banks into large oil & gas exploration projects, drillings for new oil fields, transport pipelines like the Dakota pipeline (which created an international protest action in 2016 with the "Standing Rock" movement).
 Disinvestment is a concerted economic boycott to pressure banks to remove their assets in the fossil energy industry.
 And most people ignore that they can actively do something:

 - you can change the nature of its funds.
-You might change the bank institute (the Alternative Bank focuses only on investments in environmentally "clean" businesses) but your existing bank might also propose to move your assets into ETFs related to the companies best rated with the ESG (Environmental , Social and Governance) criteria.
+In 2022 Romain finally changed the bank institute to Alternative Bank which focuses only on investments in environmentally "clean" businesses, and his investments are with ETFs related to the companies best rated with the ESG (Environmental , Social and Governance) criteria.
 This criteria is worldwide established in the financial sector.